tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/人员管理_intl.md

 The roles are divided into admins and agents by default.
 You can also configure the permissions of a role based on your own needs.

-- An **admin** has all the permissions (as an admin has higher level of permissions, please be cautious when adding one); the knowledge points added by an admin can be used directly with no review required.
+- **Admin** has all the permissions.
+Therefore, be cautious when adding an admin.
+Knowledge points added by an admin will be effective and directly used without any review.
-- An **agent** can only use the knowledge point function and agent workbench.
+- **Agent** can only use the knowledge point function and agent workbench.
 Knowledge points added by an agent will be placed in "Pending tasks" and visible in the knowledge base only after approved by an admin (things to be reviewed include professional Q&As, chitchats, synonyms and batch import).
 The addition of similar questions and editing of the knowledge base are not subject to review and can take effect directly.

 Default admin interface:
 ![img](https://iask.qq.com/static/docs/images/add_staff_2.png)